uhohspaghettioo/Canvas-Quiz-Taker/readme.md

     - Modify as per your requirements.

 5. 💡 **Engage with Canvas**:
-    - Navigate to a Canvas quiz and see the script in action, processing questions and presenting GPT-3 responses.
+    - Navigate to a Canvas quiz and see the script in action, processing questions and presenting GPT responses.

 6. 🖱️ **Interact with Responses**:
     - Observe highlighted answers.